loveOSS/resiliency/README.md

 6. They don't provide a mecanism to reset and restore a Circuit Breaker ;
 7. They don't provide a mecanism to monitor the activity of a Circuit Breaker ;
 8. They have removed [Psalm](https://psalm.dev/) from their CI and they don't use [PHPQA](https://github.com/EdgedesignCZ/phpqa) ;
-9. They have added `declare(strict_types=1);` on all the files (which is useless in Resiliency as there is no situation where PHP could try to cast) ;
+9. They have added `declare(strict_types=1);` on all the files ;
-10. They don't declare a `.gitattributes` file, so I guess all tests are downloaded when [we require](https://madewithlove.com/blog/software-engineering/gitattributes/) their library ;
+10. They don't declare a `.gitattributes` file, this means that all tests are downloaded when [we require](https://madewithlove.com/blog/software-engineering/gitattributes/) their library ;

 > All right ... but this don't tell me what library should I use in my project !